twpayne/chezmoi/assets/chezmoi.io/docs/reference/target-types.md

 | `.ps1`    | `powershell` | `-NoLogo` |
 | `.rb`     | `ruby`       | *none*    |

-Script interpreters can be added or overridden with the `interpreters.`*extension* section in the configuration file.
+Script interpreters can be added or overridden by adding the corresponding extension (without the leading dot) as a key under the `interpreters` section of the configuration file.

 !!! note

-    The leading `.` is dropped from *extension*, for example to specify the interpreter for `.pl` files you configure `interpreters.pl`.
+    The leading `.` is dropped from *extension*, for example to specify the interpreter for `.pl` files you configure `interpreters.pl` (where `.` in this case just means "a child of" in the configuration file, however that is specified in your preferred format).

 !!! example